jimcrayne/OldNorseHub/README.md

 [ǫl]: https://secure.jerkface.net/~jim/OldNorseHub/sounds/words/ǫl.mp3
 [hǫll]: https://secure.jerkface.net/~jim/OldNorseHub/sounds/words/hǫll.mp3

 There is no short counterpart of æ or long counterpart of ǫ.
-Both sounds existed at one time, but in the kind of Old Norse on which the normalised spelling is based short æ had coalesced with e and ǭ with á.
+Both sounds existed at one time, but in the kind of Old Norse on which the normalised spelling is based short /æ/ had coalesced with e and long /ɔː/ with á.
 The use of œ to denote the long equivalent of ø is an arbitrary convention, and in some works ǿ is found.
+Note that Old English Orthography, uses "oe" for this sound.

 Most of these sixteen distinctive vowels occur exclusively in stressed syllables.
 In unstressed syllables there is no distinction of length and